-A meaningful part of university education is the learning that comes from living with others.
-A good deal of adjustment occurs in the transition from high school to university and from home life to residence hall life.
-Concord's Residence Life Program is designed to help you make personal, social, and academic adjustments in as healthy of a way as possible, and to make your living experience both educational and enjoyable.
+We are glad to have this opportunity to welcome our new students to Concord University's residence hall community and to help prepare you for life in a residence hall.
+One meaningful part of a University education is the learning that comes from living with others.
+Living in a residence hall is a great way to transition from high school to living on your own.
+Concord's Residence Life Program is designed to help you make personal, social, and academic adjustments in as healthy a way as possible to make your living experience both educational and enjoyable.